The Girls (Calvin Harris song)

 "The Girls" is a song by Scottish musician Calvin Harris.
 It was released as the second single from his debut studio album, I Created Disco (2007), on 4 June 2007.
 "The Girls" was Harris' highest charting single on the UK Singles Chart, reaching number three on 10 June 2007.
-A "bootleg" version of the song leaked on file sharing several months before I Created Disco was released.
+The demo version leaked on file sharing in April 2006 before I Created Disco was released after being featured on Pete Tong's Essential Selection.
 The song has been covered by electropop outfit Dragonette, who changed the main lyric to "The Boys".

 Music video

 The video features a group of women in brightly coloured wigs and underwear performing a dance routine around Harris.